microsoft/verseagility/README.md

 Repository Structure
 ------------

-    ├── README.md          <- The top-level README for developers using this project.
-    ├── assets             <- Version controlled assets, such as stopword lists.
+    ├── /assets            <- Version controlled assets, such as stopword lists.
 Max size │                         per file: 10 MB.
 Training data should │                         be stored in local data directory, outside of repository or within gitignore.
     │
-    ├── demo               <- Demo environment that can be deployed as is, or customized.
+    ├── /demo              <- Demo environment that can be deployed as is, or customized.
     │
+    ├── /deploy            <- Scripts used for deploying training or test service
+    │   ├── training.py    <- Deploy your training to a remote compute instance, via AML │   │
+    │   ├── hyperdrive.py  <- Deploy hyperparemeter sweep on a remote compute instance, via AML │   │
+    │   └── service.py     <- Deploy a service (endpoint) to ACI or AKS, via AML │
+    ├── /docs              <- Detailed documentation.
+    │
-    ├── notebooks          <- Jupyter notebooks.
+    ├── /notebook          <- Jupyter notebooks.
 Naming convention is <[Task]-[Short Description]>, │                         for example: 'Data - Exploration.ipynb'
     │
-    ├── pipeline           <- Document processing pipeline components, including document cracker.
+    ├── /pipeline          <- Document processing pipeline components, including document cracker.
     │
+    ├── /project           <- Project configuration files, detailing the tasks to be completed.
     │
-    ├── scraper            <- Website scraper used to fetch sample data.
+    ├── /scraper           <- Website scraper used to fetch sample data.
     │                         Can be reused for similarly structured forum websites.
     │
-    ├── src                <- Source code for use in this project.
+    ├── /src               <- Source code for use in this project.
     │   ├── infer.py       <- Inference file, for scoring the model
     │   │
     │   ├── data.py        <- Use case agnostic utils file, for data management incl upload/download
     │   │
     │   └── helper.py      <- Use case agnostic utils file, with common functions incl secret handling │
-    ├── deploy             <- Scripts used for deploying training or test service
-    │   ├── training.py    <- Deploy your training to a remote compute instance, via AML │   │
-    │   ├── hyperdrive.py  <- Deploy hyperparemeter sweep on a remote compute instance, via AML │   │
-    │   └── service.py     <- Deploy a service (endpoint) to ACI or AKS, via AML │
-    ├── tests              <- Unit tests (using pytest) │
+    ├── /tests              <- Unit tests (using pytest) │
+    ├── README.md          <- The top-level README for developers using this project.
+    │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment.
     │                         Can be generated using `pip freeze > requirements.txt`